Adithya2907/peetcode-poller/README.md

 ## Installation

 - To run the program, it is expected that RabbitMQ is set up and running on port `5672`.
+- Docker must be installed and running on the system
+- Build the image by running `docker build . -t <IMAGENAME>`.
+Make sure you update the image name in the constants file
 - Install the dependencies using `npm install`
 - Start the receiver by running `node queue/receiver.js`
 - Start the server by running `node routes.js`.
 This automatically starts the sender as well